fluhus/coppee/README.md

 Instruction File Format
 -----------------------
 ### General structure
 The instruction file contains the directives for Coppee's actions.
-It should be encoded in **UTF-8 without BOM** (Notepad++ makes it easy), and supports all languages.
+It should be encoded in UTF-8 (Notepad++ makes it easy), and supports all languages.
 A sample instruction file can be found with the main code files.
 The instruction file should be formatted as follows:
 ```
 template1